Multi-orbit cyclic subspace codes and linear sets: Linear sets with only points of weight greater than one

 \section{Linear sets with only $r$ points of weight greater than one}

-In this section we will make use of multi-Sidon space to construct special type of linear sets in $\PG(r-1,q^n)$ with exactly $r$ points of weight greater than one.
+In this section we will make use of cyclic subspace codes to construct a special type of linear sets in $\PG(r-1,q^n)$ with exactly $r$ points of weight greater than one.
 More precisely, our purpose is to investigate linear sets $L_U$ in $\PG(r-1,q^n)$ of rank $k\leq (r-1)n$ containing $r$ independent points $P_1,\ldots,P_r$ such that

-We will characterize these linear sets, we will provide bounds on their rank and constructions, using multi-Sidon spaces.
+We will characterize these linear sets, we will provide bounds on their rank and constructions, using multi-orbit cyclic subspace codes via their representatives.
 Then we will give a polynomial representation of those linear sets having rank $n$.
-Then we will study the dual of these linear sets, which have few intersection numbers with hyperplanes, yielding to few weight linear rank metric codes.
+Then we will study the dual of these linear sets, which have few intersection numbers with hyperplanes, yielding linear rank metric codes with few weights.

-Linear sets of this form in $\PG(1,q^n)$ have been already studied in \cite{NPSZ2021}, where the authors study linear sets on the projective line containing two points whose sum of their weights equals the rank of the linear set.
+Linear sets of this form in $\PG(1,q^n)$ have been already studied in \cite{NPSZ2021} (see also \cite{JenaVdV,NPSZ2022}), where the authors study linear sets on the projective line containing two points whose sum of their weights equals the rank of the linear set.

-We start our investigation by proving that, up to equivalence, one can write the linear as the one defined by the Cartesian product of $r$ $\fq$-subspaces of $\fqn$, as shown in the next result.
+We start our investigation by proving that, up to equivalence, one can write the linear sets as the one defined by the Cartesian product of $r$ $\fq$-subspaces of $\fqn$, as shown in the next result.

 \begin{proposition} Let $L_W$ be an $\fq$-linear set in $\mathrm{PG}(r-1,q^n)$ of rank $k$ containing $r$ independent points $P_1=\langle \mathbf{v}_1\rangle_{\fqn},\ldots,P_r=\langle \mathbf{v}_r\rangle_{\fqn}$ such that